saurabh241930/Detecting-Fraud-using-Computer-Vision/README.md

 Detect video activity using CNN-LSTM model

+Lets breakown what is role of **CNN & LSTM* here

+`CNN` : We are using here cnn model only just for extracting image cnn features data

+ `LSTM` : After extracting those features from that sequence of video frames we will pass that in lstm network

 Example : our **video classification models** looks for 2 major action in and they should be in proper sequence